helios-earth/helios-sdk-python/README.md

 # Gather the camera IDs from the results.

-# Combines all id attributes from featues in iterable.
+# Combines all id attributes from each GeoJSON feature.
 ny_cams_ids = ny_cams.id

 # Alternatively, you can iterate and extract individual fields.